Comparing Zoom, Microsoft Teams and Google Meet

 Free Google Meet

 While Zoom is a standalone feature, Google Meet is not (yet).
-Google Meet is part of a Google G Suite subscription and includes a bunch of other features and services.
-Video conferencing with Google Meet is free with your G Suite subscription.
+Google Meet is part of a Google Workspace subscription and includes a bunch of other features and services.
+Video conferencing with Google Meet is free with your Google Workspace (not for Essentials) subscription.
 The video conferencing platform has all the collaboration tools you'll need to conduct productive video meetings.

-G Suite pricing starts as low as $6 per user per month for Basic and allows for up to 100 people to join a meeting.
-The number goes up to 150 for the Business plan which costs you $12 per user per month and $25 per user per month for the Enterprise subscription.
+Google Workspace pricing starts as low as $6 per user per month for Business Starter and allows for up to 100 people to join a meeting.
+The number goes up to 150 for the Business Standard plan which costs you $12 per user per month, it goes up to 250 participants with Business Plus for $18 per user per month, and $25 per user per month for the Enterprise subscription.

-G Suite's Enterprise license lets you invite up to 250 participants to your video meeting and allows for video meeting recording and live streaming for up to 100.000 people - these advanced functionalities are now temporarily available to all G Suite customers until September 30th.
+Google Workspace's Enterprise license lets you invite up to 250 participants to your video meeting and allows for video meeting recording and live streaming for up to 100.000 people.

 Business & Enterprise licenses also give you unlimited Cloud storage space, which is helpful when recording and saving your video chats for later.
-For a more thorough comparison between all G Suite licenses, also check out this blog article.
+For a more thorough comparison between all Google Workspace licenses, also check out this blog article.

 Keep in mind that you don’t need to pay a monthly fee for every participant that wants to join a meeting or webinar.
-People can join for free, it's only the host of the meeting, the one who sets up a meeting, that has to pay a monthly G Suite subscription.
+People can join for free, it's only the host of the meeting, the one who sets up a meeting, that has to pay a monthly Google Workspace subscription.

 Zoom Pricing Packages